btcpayserver/btcpayserver-doc/docs/FAQ/FAQ-General.md

 ## How can I charge for using my BTCPay Server instance?

-Currently charging someone for using your BTCPay Server instance, whether it's a percentage of transactions or a registration fee, is not supported natively.
+Currently charging users for using your BTCPay Server instance, whether it's a percentage of transactions or a registration fee, is not supported natively.
 Enabling such a feature could be possible, using the [Transmuter](https://docs.btcpayserver.org/Transmuter/) and/or the [Greenfield API](https://docs.btcpayserver.org/API/Greenfield/v1/) but will require extensive technical knowledge.